arbor-sim/nsuite/validation/example/README.md

 pairs, terminated by newlines.
 A parameter set named `set` for the model `example` will be found in the file `example/set.param`.

-A model configuration is referred to by either the model name _model_ alone (corresponding to no parameter set) or by _model_/_paramsetname_; the example configuration above would have the name `example/set`.
+A model configuration is referred to by '_model_/_paramsetname_'; '_model_' alone is a shorthand for '_model_/default'.

 ## Run scripts

 A 'run script' is an executable script that runs the model and validation for a particular simulator.
-It will:
-    1. Take the name of the simulator as the first argument.
+It takes two arguments: the name of the simulator and the name of the parameter set.

-    2. Confirm that the simulator model implementation exists and is executable.
-    3. Test (and create if required) the output subdirectory.
-    4. Collect any configuration key/value pairs from the command line.
-    5. Run the simulator model implementation with the configuration key/values, directing output to the output subdirectory.
+Run scripts attempt to change to the directory in which the script resides, and then:

+    1. Make any required cache and output directories.

+    2. Run the simulator-specific model script.
+Conventionally, this will be a script in the current directory called 'run-_sim_', and will take an output file in the output directory as the first argument, followed by a key=value parameter settings taken from the .param file.

-    6. Generate any required validation reference data (use the cache directory as required).
+    3. Generate any required reference data for comparison, optionally checking for cached reference data.

-    7. Run an analysis script on the simulator model output + reference data, directing output to the output subdirectory.
+    4. Run an analysis script on the simulator model output + reference data, directing output to the output subdirectory.

-The simulator model implementation will be an executable program or script with the name _model__sim_ found either in the model directory or the binary installation directory.
+    5. Run a pass/fail test on the generated analysis data.

-The run scripts will generally use helper functions defined in `model_functions.sh`:
+The run scripts will generally use helper functions defined in `model_common.sh`.

-   * `find_model_impl`
-     Takes name of simulator as first argument, and deduces model name from CWD.
-     Exit with error if missing implementation script for model+sim, or else return path to script.
+These require the `ns_base_path` variable to be set to the nsuite root directory.

-   * `make_model_out`
+   * `model_setup`

-     Takes name of simulator and parameter set name.
+     Takes three arguments: name of model, name of simulator, and name of parameter set.
-     Create output directory for this model configuration and simulator run, based on nsuite environment set up.
-Returns path to this directory.

-   * `read_model_params`
-     Takes name of pararmeter set as argument.
-     If paramer set name is non-empty, assert existence of corresponding `.param` file and emit the contents.
+     * Defines variables `model_name`, `model_sim`, `model_param` from the arguments.

+     * Sets the corresponding `model_cache_dir` and `model_output_dir` paths, and creates these directories if they do not exist.

+     * Prefixes the PATH variable with the current working directory and the nsuite install and common binary directories.

-   * `die`
+   * `model_find_cacheable`

-     Emit argument to stderr and exit with non-zero status.
+     Looks for file in the current directory, and then in the model cache directory.
+     Prints the path to the local or else cached file, and returns non-zero if the file does not exist.

+## TODO

+Write and describe `model_notify_pass_fail`